Matsubarai/Matsubarai.github.io/_pages/about.md

 ---

 Qianyu Cheng is currently a Ph.D. student in Computer Engineering and a member of the High Energy-Efficient Intelligent Computing Lab, **University of Science and Technology of China**, supervised by Prof. Huaping Chen and [Prof. Chao Wang](http://staff.ustc.edu.cn/~cswang/).
-Before that, Cheng received his bachelor's degree from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
+Before that, Cheng received his bachelor's degree (honor program) from the [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.

 His research interests include CPU-FPGA heterogeneous systems, distributed FPGA-based accelerator systems, and their application on large-scale graph analytical processing and network function acceleration.
 Besides, he is also interested in virtualization technology for accelerators and heterogeneous systems.